cas380/1660-Term-Project/README.md

+Assumptions:
+project folder named 1660-term-project
+An X server is running (may need to run xinit?)
+Need docker and docker-compose change runProgram hardcoded env values

 # Running on Linux

 I started this project by developing on my Windows laptop and quickly realized I didn't have enough disk space